 I have edited and published Corporate Governance Accountability and Social Responsibility (Fourth edition January 1, 2020, ISBN: 978-0-557-05663-7), mainly in Chinese, to introduce my work focusing on shareholder proposals.
 This English edition is mainly to collect raw materials of my proposals being voted and related reports without further commentaries and analysis.
-It does not include many proposals being either excluded or withdrawn and much more communications (including court materials) with related parties.
-I also did not collect vast volumes of general reports about my proposals (such as about my proposal to 2018 Tesla meeting by all named media) or specialist reports such as "Shareholder Challenges Apple Pay Practice" by Joseph E. Bachelder III, published in New York Law Journal.
+It does not include many proposals being either excluded or withdrawn and much more communications (including court materials) with other related parties.
+I did not collect vast volumes of general reports about my proposals (such as these about my proposal to 2018 Tesla meeting by all named media in the US and many media in Chinese and other languages) or specialist reports such as "Shareholder Challenges Apple Pay Practice" by Joseph E. Bachelder III, published in New York Law Journal, proposals citied by Stanford Business Review and others.